A practical guide to Ofsted and cultural capital for primary schools

 The thought behind its introduction is to expose disadvantaged children to cultural experiences and background knowledge that will equip them with cultural knowledge to propel them further in their education, careers and social development.

-Some teachers at schools in more deprived areas believe this could have a positive impact on their pupils.
+Some teachers at schools in more deprived areas believe this could have a A happy or optimistic outlook. impact on their pupils.
 Developing cultural capital within a school setting can give exposure to children to experiences that they may otherwise not have had.
 Alan Boyd, a teacher, says that he feels he is “providing opportunities and experiences that our parents can’t pass on to their children.
-Even simple things like going to a beach or farm that many children take for granted.
+Even simple things To experience something in a positive way. going to a beach or Land or water used to produce crops or raise animals for food…. that many children take for granted.
 Our school is in a deprived area so not many of the parents own cars.
 This stops them from having day trips and travelling away from their immediate area.”

 Is Ofsted’s definition too vague?

 The Cultural Learning Alliance has openly stated that the loose definition of ‘cultural capital’ by Ofsted allows schools to develop their own interpretation of what the phrase means in a way that is best for their school and pupils.
-They believe schools should define ‘cultural capital’ in a way to “celebrate and embrace the different backgrounds, heritage, language and traditions of all the children living in this country”.
+They believe schools should define ‘cultural capital’ in a way to “celebrate and embrace the Having certain aspects of yourself that are not the same as someone else, such as hair colour or height…. backgrounds, heritage, language and traditions of all the children living in this country”.

 Similarly, Teacher blogger Mrs Beaton argues, “Let’s shift our thinking from cultural transactions to cultural openness and acceptance.
 That my heritage might be different to yours but neither are ‘less than’ when the comparative financial cost is totted up and someone hands the school the receipt.”

-Contributing to The Guardian newspaper, Professor Diane Reay emphasises this new requirement doesn’t just confuse what ‘culture’ to develop but also the issue of class: “key elements of cultural capital are entwined with privileged lifestyles rather than qualities you can separate off and then teach the poor and working classes.”
+Contributing to The Guardian newspaper, Professor Diane Reay emphasises this new requirement doesn’t just confuse what ‘culture’ to develop but also the issue of class: “key elements of cultural capital are entwined with privileged lifestyles Having a preference for something. than The personality traits that make someone who they are. you can separate off and then teach the poor and working classes.”

 What does an art subject specialist think?